fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/user/reregister.md

 ## Device re-registration
 Use `reRegisterClientUser()` from `GuardianSdk` to call the API.
-The token verified with `verityOtp()` is required and when the re-registration is complete, the user can utilize GCCS authentication as usual.
+The token verified with `verityOtp()` is required.
+When the re-registration is complete, the user can utilize GCCS authentication as usual.

 ### Parameter
 |Key|Value|Description|